core-wg/coap-over-gatt/draft-amsuess-core-coap-over-gatt.md

   and burdens the end user device application with shipping a full network stack that is executed in a position where it can not integrate fully with the operating system's network stack.

-  Moreover, this places a retransmission layer on top of a reliable transport (GATT), duplicating effort and possibly aggravating congestion situations.
+  Moreover, this places a retransmission layer on top of a partially reliable transport (GATT), duplicating effort and possibly aggravating congestion situations.

 * CoAP over UDP over SLIP over GATT UART {{nefzger}}: